 Tipping can cause competition among servers, and not always in a friendly way.
 Rather than working together to ensure every table's needs are met, servers might focus only on their own tables, regardless of what another server has to deal with.

 Benefits of not tipping

 If you decide your restaurant will do away with tipping and instead charge a service fee, you can spread the wealth among your servers and kitchen staff.
 This can promote more cooperation among servers and between the front and back of house.
 The result is better service overall and happier customers.
 A service charge is a better option than working the cost into your menu prices, because a customer may experience sticker shock if you raise prices.
 Be sure to explain the reason for the service charge as well.

 If a customer has a bad experience, it is at the manager's discretion to remove the service charge, so customers still feel they're in charge based on the service received.

-Customers want to reward good service, if only to satiate their egos.
-If you figure in the extra money into menu prices, customers may not realize that the price of the sandwich includes gratuity and they'll bolt.
+Customers want to reward good service, if only to sate their egos.
+If you figure the extra money into menu prices, customers may not realize that the price of the sandwich includes gratuity and they'll bolt.
 Psychology plays a big part in why customers want to tip.
-It's not about how much money they're paying, it's about the perception of what they're paying.
+It's not about how much money they're paying; it's about the perception of what they're paying.

 The other obvious downside to adopting a no-tipping policy is that as a restaurateur, you're going to have more overhead.
-Paying all of your servers minimum wage or more makes it difficult for you to keep labor costs below 20 percent, so you're going to have to do some creative budgeting – even with the service charge – to maintain a high gross profit percentage.
+Paying all of your servers minimum wage or more makes it difficult for you to keep labor costs below 20%, so you'll have to do some creative budgeting – even with the service charge – to maintain a high gross profit percentage.